 Ms. Barton’s pro bono work includes representing victims of domestic violence and stalking in obtaining temporary protective orders.

-Ms. Barton was recognized as a Georgia "Rising Star" in 2017 and the four years immediately preceding for Employment & Labor Law by Super Lawyers magazine.
+Ms. Barton was recognized as a Georgia "Rising Star" in 2018 and the five years immediately preceding for Employment & Labor Law by Super Lawyers magazine.